b3rn4rd0s/spr1ng/README.md

 spr1ng
 ======

+* Test for ZenHub.
-* Test for ZenHub, part uno.
+* Test for Blossom.
-* Test for Zenhub, part deux.
+* Test for Waffle.